lupswitch/ServerAvailabilityMonitor/README.md

 **For all servers hostname/ip and port are required parameters.**

 ## Http
-For http server it can check result code of result.
+For http server it can check **result code** of result.
 Typically it should be 200 (for most cases) or 302 / 301 (for redirecting pages).

 ## MySQL
-For mysql server you should provide username/password for any user of DB.
+For mysql server you should provide **username/password** for any user of DB.
 It will try to connect to DB.

 ## PostgreSQL
-For pgsql server you should provide username/password for any user of DB.
-Also you can specify different name for a database from a username name.
+For pgsql server you should provide **username/password** for any user of DB.
+Also you can specify different name for a **database** than a username name.
 It will try to connect to this DB.

 ## Memcache
-For memcache server there are not additional parameters.
+For memcache server there are no additional parameters.

 ## Redis
-For redis server there are not additional parameters.
+For redis server there are no additional parameters.

 ## Gearman
-For gearman server there are not additional parameters.
+For gearman server there are no additional parameters.

 ## RabbitMQ
-For rabbitmq server you should provide username/password for any user of service.
+For rabbitmq server you should provide **username/password** for any user of service.

 # Advanced settings